-The deadly earthquake in Morocco is in every headline at the moment, shocking the entire world.
+The violence unfolding in Israel and the Gaza Strip is in every headline at the moment, shocking the entire world.
 But how do you approach talking about the topic with your kids?

-Tips on talking to kids about the Morocco earthquake (and other distressing events)
+Tips on talking to kids about other distressing events in the world

 1. Make time to talk about what’s going on

-Even if you haven’t had any discussions about what happened, your kids may have heard about the earthquake through the media or from classmates.
+Even if you haven’t had any discussions about what happened, your kids may have heard about the violence through the media or from classmates.
 Their version/s of the event may differ from what has been reported.
-Assure them that it’s okay to talk about sad or scary events, even if those events do not directly impact them.
+Assure them that it’s okay to talk about sad or scary events, even if they do not directly impact them.
 Let their questions be your guide as to how much information to provide.
-Answering their queries is an opportune time to render support as your kids begin to understand the crisis as well as the responses to it.
+Answering their queries is an opportune time to render support as your kids begin to understand the crisis and its responses.

 This leads us to the next point…